Buyer Fit Snapshot

 Once the boards clear the press I walk the stack to verify the density on the exit tests—using the same 2.2 g/cm³ gauge we keep at our St. Paul lab—since recycled board can vary more than virgin sheets, especially when laminated patches or foil are in play.
 I joke with the crew that the gauge is our “truth meter,” and more than once it caught a sheet that wanted to go rogue.

-Additional curing time for the water-based inks means recyclable packaging custom printed work often takes 4-6 weeks from initial consult to delivery, but that timeline keeps the board stable before downstream assembly, and nine out of ten clients who have gone through it report zero curling in their assembly halls.
+Additional curing time for the water-based inks means recyclable packaging custom printed work often takes 18-22 business days from approved art to delivery for domestic production, and 4-6 weeks from initial consult to delivery when structural samples, revisions, and freight are included.
+That timeline keeps the board stable before downstream assembly, and nine out of ten clients who have gone through it report zero curling in their assembly halls.
 (If I had a dollar for every time someone said “It’s taking longer,” I would probably cover the freight.)

 Key Factors Shaping Recyclable Packaging Custom Printed Success